 With the demise of some of the beneficiaries who formerly occupied the Charity's flats at Smoothfield in Hounslow, a number of flats are now let to tenants on a commercial basis, but at a rent broadly equivalent to the housing benefit for which the tenants are eligible.
-The Trustees do not consider the flats as investment properties although income from these assets have been treated as investment income.
+The Trustees do not consider the flats as investment properties although in prior years income from these assets has been treated as investment income.
+The decision to change their classification to charitable income has been effected during 2020 and is reflected in the financial statements and prior year comparative in the financial statements.

-Total Incoming resources for the charity in 2019 increased by 0.84% to £662,087 largely due to better returns on Investment Income partially offset by reduced fundraising activities during the year.
+Total Incoming resources for the charity in 2020 decreased by 33.6% to £439,837 largely due to lower returns on Investment Income and no fundraising activities during the year.